mavcunha/grind/README.md

 ### Update

-`grind update run` is the daily command from `grind`, it will execute and run all definitions for current machine.
+`grind update` is the daily command from `grind`, it will execute and run all definitions for current machine.

 ### Definitions